Is Plagiarism a Crime

 Students are taught about plagiarism by first being introduced to what it is, knowing when it is happening, and lastly, they are taken through developing practical academic skills.

-Besides the thorough orientations, the schools have honor codes that are well articulated.
+Besides the thorough orientations, the schools have well-articulated honor codes.

 Most academic institutions have plagiarism detection software they use to detect plagiarism from the student’s work.